 Rituals the Vikings followed during their weddings

-On some Viking gold pieces of jewelry, couples have been depicted holding both a rod (a branch) and a ring.
+On some Viking gold pieces of jewellery, couples have been depicted holding both a rod (a branch) and a ring.
 Maybe a rod or a branch (carved with runes inscriptions, symbolizing fertility) was an important element of the wedding ritual, meant to bring the couple long life together and fertility.

 We can find the Viking wedding rituals in Norway’s traditional poems and in the Nordic folklore: in old poems and stories that talk about weddings, there are included ancient wedding wordings, such as the groom weds the wife, and makes her “the lady of the house”, to live together “under one blanket and on one sheet”.
 A very beautiful metaphor about family life indeed!